Hi all!

 • The same goes for webcams

 • Something to think about is the amount of USB slots the devices will have.
-Perhaps your attendees are remote working with laptops, does it have enough a USB slots for all the devices.
+Perhaps your attendees are remote working with laptops, does it have enough USB slots for all the devices.
 Will you need to include a USB port switch or hub device for example

 • Webcams - Depending on your organisation and sessions webcam requirements will vary